Types of Sources & What They are Good For

 - Newspapers & News Magazines

 Newspapers and News magazines are good for finding information from the time of an event.
-If you have a particular event, try searching during the period the event happened (e.g. January 1999 - December 2000 "NATO bomb Yugoslavia") to get reporting and opinions from that time.
+If you have a topic that was in the news at a particular time, try searching during the period the topic became prominent (e.g. December 2013- March 2014 "NATO Ukraine") to get reporting and opinions from that time.

 - Online Resources, i.e. blog posts, podcasts, editorials